 Treatment with Cinryze should be started under the supervision of a doctor experienced in treating hereditary angioedema.
 Cinryze is given as an injection into a vein.

-For treatment of angioedema attacks, the patient is given 1,000 units at the first sign of an attack.
-A second dose of 1,000 units may be given if the patient has not responded adequately after one hour, or sooner for severe attacks or if the start of the treatment had been delayed.
+For treatment of angioedema attacks, the patient is given 1,000 Units at the first sign of an angioedema attack.
+A second dose of 1,000 Units may be given if the patient has not responded adequately after one hour, or sooner for attacks in the larynx (voice box) or if the start of the treatment had been delayed.

 For routine prevention, Cinryze is given as 1,000 units every three or four days.
 The doctor should review the need for routine prevention on a regular basis and can adjust the frequency of the injections according to how the patient is responding.
 For prevention before a medical, dental or surgical procedure, Cinryze is given as 1,000 units within the 24 hours before the procedure.

 The doctor may decide that the caregivers and patients can carry out the injection provided that they have been adequately trained.

 The active substance in Cinryze, human C1 inhibitor, is a protein extracted from human blood.

 The C1 inhibitor protein is required to control the ‘complement’ and ‘contact’ systems, collections of proteins in the blood that fight against infection and cause inflammation.
 Patients with low levels of this protein have excessive activity of these two systems, which leads to the symptoms of angioedema.
 Cinryze is used to replace the missing C1 inhibitor, correcting the deficiency and helping to prevent or treat angioedema attacks.

 In one main study, Cinryze and placebo (a dummy treatment) were used to treat angioedema attacks in 71 patients with hereditary angioedema.
 The main measure of effectiveness in this study was how long it took for the symptoms to start improving.